-The Counseling and Psychological Services at Kutztown University strictly protects the confidentiality of information shared during sessions.
-We are ethically committed to confidentiality and federal/state laws require it.
+The Counseling and Psychological Services at Kutztown University protects the confidentiality of information shared during sessions.
+We are ethically committed to confidentiality and FERPA laws.
 Your involvement with the CPS office and the information you share in your counseling sessions are confidential and will only be shared with individuals outside of the CPS with your written consent, with the following exceptions:

 - CPS faculty counselors, graduate student trainees, and psychiatric contractors work as a treatment team, and may share your information with each other in order to consult about providing appropriate counseling and/or referrals to you.